Hanebu/Loot-Goblin/README.md

+# LootGoblin
-# Import and Export your Mastery Scrolls, Aspect Items and Treasure Map locations.
+## Import and Export your Mastery Scrolls, Aspect Items and Treasure Map locations.
 ![image](https://user-images.githubusercontent.com/52481026/119888831-22ec9000-bf36-11eb-91ac-13772a83a0e2.png)

 ## How to use